HI-SLAM2: Geometry-Aware Gaussian SLAM for Fast Monocular Scene Reconstruction: Experiments

 \subsection{Ablation Study}

 \textbf{Monocular Prior Integration} We first evaluate the depth estimation accuracy improved by our different modules on the Replica dataset, as depth accuracy is crucial for scene reconstruction quality.
 Table~\ref{tab:ablation_depth} quantifies the effectiveness of different approaches.
 Comparing Prior (one scale) with Prior (scale grid) demonstrates that our grid-based scale alignment significantly outperforms the single-scale alignment from HI-SLAM~\cite{zhang2024hi}, better addressing inherent scale distortions in monocular depth priors.
 Further analysis compares two depth estimation approaches: BA estimate (using BA alone) and BA with JDSA (using interleaved BA and JDSA optimization).
 The results confirm that incorporating JDSA with alternating optimization outperforms BA alone, validating our depth prior integration strategy.
-The final rendered depth from our Gaussian map achieves the highest accuracy, validating the effectiveness of our complete pipeline. \revadd{We further investigate the incorporation of alternative depth prior predictors, including Metric3D~\cite{yin2023metric3d} and Depth Anything (DA) V2~\cite{yang2024depth}, as shown in Table~\ref{tab:depth_prior_ablation}.
-The results demonstrate that our method is compatible with these alternatives.
-However, our chosen prior, OmniData, provides a more efficient trade-off between performance and computational cost.}
+The final rendered depth from our Gaussian map achieves the highest accuracy, validating the effectiveness of our complete pipeline.

+We further investigate the incorporation of alternative depth \revadd{and normal} prior predictors.
+For depth priors, including Metric3D~\cite{yin2023metric3d}\revadd{, ZoeDepth~\cite{bhat2023zoedepth},} and Depth Anything (DA) V2~\cite{yang2024depth}, we present results in Table~\ref{tab:depth_prior_ablation}. \revadd{Notably, ZoeDepth and DA V2 were not trained on any Replica images, yet still achieve comparable performance, indicating that our method does not rely on indirect biases from the training data.
+For normal priors, we evaluate EESNU~\cite{bae2021estimating} and DSINE~\cite{bae2024rethinking}, as shown in Table~\ref{tab:normal_prior_ablation}.} The results demonstrate that our method remains compatible with these alternatives.
+Nevertheless, our chosen prior, OmniData, offers a more efficient trade-off between performance and computational cost. \revadd{This choice also aligns with the baseline methods, which likewise employ OmniData as the geometry prior.}

 \textbf{Trajectory Accuracy} Table~\ref{tab:ablation_ate} demonstrates the progressive improvement in pose estimation accuracy on the Replica dataset through our system pipeline.
 Starting with initial estimates from the online tracking module, accuracy is first enhanced through online PGBA based loop closing.
 A subsequent full BA further refines these results, with the final joint pose and 3DGS map refinement achieving the highest trajectory accuracy.
 This systematic improvement across stages validates the effectiveness of our hierarchical optimization approach.